 Fresh air, light cool breeze and nice weather give to this town all the charm that it is famous by.

-Travelers through Vietnam love this town for that – it gives a nice refreshing break from the hot burning sun and unbearable temperatures and humidity that is typical for most of the Vietnam all year long.
+Travelers through Vietnam love this town for that.
+It gives a nice refreshing break heceforth the hot burning sun and unbearable humid temperatures that is typical for most of the Vietnam all year long.

 Dalat is situated in the south of the country and is easily reachable from Ho Chi Minh City by bus.
 In our case, that was the route.
 Coming from busy and noisy Ho Chi Minh we found Dalat very relaxing, refreshing and energizing place.